 Edited and deleted messages

 On the Free subscription, if you have the option to edit messages, only the most recent version will remain.
 On paid subscriptions, workspace owners or admins can choose to keep a log of all edited messages.
 Visit your Workspace settings to confirm which option your workspace has enabled.

 Where is my data stored?

-Slack is hosted with Amazon Web Services (AWS), and we are currently using data centres hosted in the United States and Europe.
-The data centre hosting location applicable to each Slack customer can vary if the organisation uses our data residency feature.
+Slack is hosted with Amazon Web Services and the default location is AWS US.
+The data centre hosting location applicable to each Slack customer can vary if an organisation uses our data residency feature.
 Data residency for Slack allows global teams to choose the region where certain types of data at rest are stored.
 To learn more, visit Data residency for Slack.

 You can also find information regarding data transfers in the following resources:

 - Commitment to GDPR – Data transfers: https://slack.com/gdpr#data-transfers